jonathanyeong/personal-website-content/blog-redesign-v3.md

 }
 ```

+Adding `export const prerender = false` tells Astro that this file should be server side rendered.

 Next in my `Newsletter.astro` component, I set up the client side code to call this backend endpoint.

 ```javascript